drunomics/automatic-backups/README.md

    expiration date only the files created on first day of the month will be kept.
 9. env:ENCRYPTION_ALG - holds the encryption algorithm used to encrypt db backups.
 10. env:ENABLE_ENCRYPTION - should hold 0 for No and 1 for Yes.
-11. env:SECRET_ENC_PASS - should contain a string password that will encrypt/decrypt the backups.
+11. env:SECRET_ENC_PASS - should contain a secure string password that will encrypt/decrypt the backups.
+Sensitive variable.

 ## Installation